meltyourface/blank/posts/Black-bull/Occult-Incense-Properties-and-Their-Ritual-Applications/index.md

 1. **Rare Infernal Dragon's Blood Incense**:

-Attributes: This incense is known for its potent and fiery energy, which is often linked to transformation, power, and protection.
+**Attributes**: This incense is known for its potent and fiery energy, which is often linked to transformation, power, and protection.

 Correlations with entities or forces: Infernal Dragon's Blood has strong connections with dragons, fire elementals, and also Mars, the planet of war and aggression.